 Their application offers a unique insight into the practicality of catchball, and the Tennant paper should be recommended reading for any reader.

-How catchball affects your initiatives
+How catchball affects your strategy to execution gap

-It gives clarity on who's going to be able to execute each element and ensures your organization can deliver an aligned game-plan.
+- It gives clarity on who's going to be able to execute each element and ensures your organization can deliver an aligned game plan.

-It provides a 360 degree understanding and affirmation of what will work, and constant re-affirmation of this fact.
+- It provides a 360-degree understanding and affirmation of what will work and constant re-affirmation of this fact.

 So, remember these five factors when it comes to playing ball with the catchball process: